-- (6) Proof of Residency Status: Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status.
-See §13.2 residence requirements. - Final Selection: Applicant profiles are made up of the following: - a. the GPA achieved on preprofessional requirements [see §15.9.4(II)]; - the GPA achieved on all transferable postsecondary work completed; and c. the interview score.
+(4) Proof of Residency Status: Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status.
+See §13.2 residence requirements.

+III.
+Final Selection

+Applicant profiles are made up of the following:

+- (1) the GPA achieved on preprofessional course requirements [see §15.9.4(II)]; - (2) the overall GPA achieved on all transferable postsecondary work completed as a full time student; and - (3) the interview score.